 - Friday, October 24, 2014: Symposium will be held throughout the day (9 am – 2 pm) in Selby Auditorium.

-Any USFSM undergraduate or Spring 2014 USFSM graduate can apply.
+- Any USFSM undergraduate or Spring 2014 USFSM graduate can apply.

-- In order to receive an NCUR award, students must be registered for classes during the Spring 2013 semester.
+- In order to receive an NCUR award, students must be registered for classes during the Spring 2015 semester.

-Applicants must have a USFSM mentor to sponsor their submissions.
+- Applicants must have a USFSM mentor to sponsor their submission.

 All submissions require a 250 word abstract.
-A panel of faculty reviewers will evaluate submissions based on the guidelines listed below and the project's significance within its academic discipline.
+A panel of faculty reviewers will evaluate submissions based on the project¹s significance within its academic discipline.
 An example of the scoring rubric is available on this website.
 Based on these reviews, the panel will select and invite students to present their work as a poster presentation.
 A select few will be asked to give an oral presentation.

 All submissions require a completed Submission Form and a 250-word abstract with the following information:

 - Project’s applications, significance and innovation